vistart/iaml-labs/README.md

 <img src="assets\step_8.png" width="500" height="200">

-## Alternative: Use DICE
+## Alternatives to Notable

 The following instructions tell you how to setup Python and how to configure it for the IAML labs.
+If you successfully got Notable working you can skip this step.
+In this section we provide alternative ways in which you can run the labs - either on DICE or your own computer.
 The main steps are (i) installing Python (using conda), (ii) configuring the correct libraries required for IAML, and (iii) downloading the labs.

 These instructions are primarily written for DICE.
 DICE refers to desktops and servers that run Unix and are managed by computing staff in the School of Informatics.
 It includes computers that are both physically in the labs and ones that you can access remotely.